aradnom/apple-refurb-monitor-OLD-/README.md

 This works by searching product titles for keyword.
 Set search and email alert info in config and run with forever - https://npmjs.org/package/forever

+Email alerts are sent with Gmail SMTP specified in config.

 ## Sample config

 node_modules/config.js: